A simple method for seniority-zero quantum state preparation: Theory

 \subsection{Seniority-zero methods for singlet states}

 Let us consider the special case of strongly-correlated (or `multi-configurational') singlet states.
 It is well-known that Doubly Occupied Configuration Interaction (DOCI, seniority-zero CI), defined as a linear combination of Slater determinants in which every spatial orbital is either unoccupied or doubly occupied, yields (when used with self-consistently optimized orbitals) an excellent description of static correlation in strongly-correlated systems with a spin of zero \cite{limacher2013new, bytautas2011seniority,kossoski2022hierarchy, couty1997generalized}.
 Orbital-optimized paired Coupled Cluster Doubles (oo-pCCD) theory provides an inexpensive ($\mathcal{O}(N^2)$ amplitudes, $\mathcal{O}(N^3)$ time complexity of pCCD) yet surprisingly accurate approximation to DOCI especially for molecular Hamiltonians \cite{henderson2014seniority}, e.g. for dissociation of \ce{H4} - \ce{H8} \cite{limacher2013new, henderson2014seniority}, dissociation of \ce{LiH}, \ce{H2O} and \ce{N2}\cite{henderson2014seniority} as well as the 1-D \cite{stein2014seniority} and 2-D Hubbard models \cite{shepherd2016using}.
 Thus, pCCD appears to be an attractive starting point for designing a compact representation for singlet initial states.
+We stress that the orbital optimization is essential for the success of pCCD in approximating DOCI\cite{stein2014seniority}.